CSE3902-Group-3/CSE3902-TheLegendOfZelda-Remake/README.md

 - Interaction with Wizard and spawning text is not implemented
 - The exit of the dungeon is closed
 - Right and left clicking to switch between rooms
-- One room contains an instance of every item
+- One room contains an instance of every item (room 19)
+- One room contains enemies not in any other room (room 20)
 - There is an extra room with no doors to house Dodongo
 - Item spawn rates are drastically increased
 - Shader related effects look different from the original game